 SXS 310 Fashion Styling for Today's Media Workshop

 Intended for students who are very close to Fashion Styling program completion, this highly interactive workshop provides real world experiences.
 Work in teams styling photo essays for an actual digital magazine to be featured on blog.fitnyc.edu/hottopicsinsider and FIT's website.
-Assignments such as a high profile interview, a fashion editorial or a street news report are planned, styled and photographed.
+Assignments such as a high profile interview, a fashion editorial, or a street news report are planned, styled and photographed.
 Each team works with the photographer to select the best shots to execute the story.
-Working on their own, students start their e-portfolios utilizing information from SXM 250.
+Working on their own, students continue work on their e-portfolios utilizing information from SXM 260.